-Enjoy this sweet bread loaf for special occasions like Christmas, New Year’s.
+Enjoy this sweet bread loaf for special occasions like Easter, Christmas, and New Year’s.
 Aquafaba makes it light and moist.

 3 packages of active dry yeast